 Still waiting for the night’s sky to turn black, I just knew this one was going to be…awesome!

-The lights around the pond was absolutely gorgeous especially the reflections off of the water.
+The lights around the pond was absolutely gorgeous especially its reflections off of the water.
 Other lantern lights nearby also reflected quite beautifully and was a feast for any photographer.

 Giant umbrella lanterns adorn the night.
-Both young and old enjoy their beauty.
+Both young and old enjoyed their beauty.